Neon Postgres audit

 Neon may limit privileged settings, host metrics, and role capabilities.
 Branches and pooled connections can also affect what a point-in-time evidence snapshot means.

-What read-only evidence still matters before plan changes
+What evidence-focused evidence still matters before plan changes

 The collector can read schema shape, relation size, index usage, table activity, autovacuum evidence, and pg_stat_statements when enabled and readable.